scmschmidt/trento_checks_for_supportconfig/README.md

 - `KEY=VALUE` environment pairs contain information to Wanda normally provided by Trento internally.
   `tcsc` tries to detect these information automatically, but this might fail.
 Best verify them by running:
   `tcsc hosts status -d GROUPNAME` (the command will be described later) after creation.
-The Trento checks rely on those information and will result in false positives or false negatives, if set wrongly.
+The Trento checks rely on those information and will result in false positives or false negatives, if set wrongly.  **The detection is an educated guess at best.
+Please verify it.
 If the detection was wrong, remove the group and re-create them with the correct parameters.

   The following keys are used.